 The more empathic and sensitive you are, the stronger the emotional effect others have on you.
 So, it's important to take time out from the negative energy and spend time with those that lift you up or raise your vibration.
 These tend to be the ones who make you smile and put things back into perspective.
 You come away from these encounters feeling calmer, happier and maybe even inspired to make positive changes.
 Maybe you're lucky enough to live with them but if not, a chat on the phone, a few messages or a Skype or Zoom call can all help.
 So, arrange regular meetings and make sure you don't lose touch with your support team!

-If you are struggling with anxiety, stress or lack of motivation and would like a chat about hypnotherapy and how it might help, please do get in touch.
+If you are struggling with anxiety, stress or lack of motivation and would like a chat about hypnotherapy and how it might help, please do book a free strategy call.
 I offer online sessions via Zoom so we can work together no matter where you are based.
 Many people find they get even better results with the online sessions as they are more relaxed in their own home or office.
 If you'd rather come and see me in person, we can meet in the therapy room in Exeter.